CassRai/2Roomz/README.md

 # 2Roomz
-2Roomz is a very simple text based question game.
+2Roomz is a very simple text based question game with two genres - Tv Shows and Movies